 In June 2014, I received the Macquarie University Recognition Award for ongoing commitment to this unit and to the University generally and the PACE program.
 The unit won a BHERT Award for tertiary studies innovation in November 2014 !

 And with my involvement at Macquarie Uni increasing, the Business & Economics Faculty have engaged me to assist with redesigning the course content for Commerce and Business degrees and have asked me to consider completing my PhD with my research area focusing on the changes in the profession due to the technology shift.
+In addition I was instrumental in the University adopting Xero & Xero Tax as part of the curriculum assets.

 With all of these opportunities to speak about the industry my passion for it all is easily witnessed by my audience.
 This is why I am often questioned as to whether I am actually an accountant..but that is what I love…breaking the stereotype and disrupting the accounting profession !